• Skip to primary navigation

 Supporting the Development of a New Cultural Strategy for Cambridge

 Culture and creativity are in the DNA of Cambridge.
-The city is home to extraordinary pioneers — innovators whose ideas have global impact, radical cultural producers, and communities whose creativity shapes the city every day.
+The city is home to dynamic pioneers – innovators whose ideas have global impact, radical cultural producers, and communities whose creativity shapes the city every day.
+There are challenges too, with Cambridge facing inequalities in income, health and education which were all worsened by the pandemic.

 A group of women are standing around a table looking at a mind map of ideas drawn on the paper with coloured pen as part of a workshop to share thoughts on what a cambridge that embraces the arts coud be like.